Get all the latest data for Manchester

 What’s the biggest ownership mistake foreigners make in Manchester right now?

-The biggest ownership mistake foreigners make in Manchester is buying a leasehold flat without fully understanding the ongoing costs, especially service charges, potential major works contributions, and building safety remediation expenses in some older blocks.
+The biggest mistake foreigners make in Manchester right now is buying a leasehold flat without fully understanding service charges, ground rent, building safety papers, letting limits and management quality.

 Which visa or residency status changes what I can do in Manchester?